LubinKerhuel/MPLAB-Device-Blocks-for-Simulink/README.md

   - dsPIC ADC HS SAR Fractional mode : typo prevent compilation.
 - v3.50.07:
 	- SAMx5 & SAMx7 Busy flag (for CPU load measurement ) stuck to 1 after short period of time
-	- SAMx chip: Add CMSIS DSP librar to MPLAB X project when using CRL (Required Mathworks Support Package for ARM Cortex-M)
+	- SAMx chip: Add CMSIS DSP librar to MPLAB X project when using CRL (Required Mathworks Support Package for  Arm :registered:  Cortex :registered: -M)
 	- SAMx7 PWM event set to instant 0 had no effect
 	- SAMx7 ADC: Fixes on AFEC 1 behaviour (not working when used without AFEC0, Issue with triggering time step when used with AFEC 0)
 - v3.50.06: